Obama Warns Of Risk Of Economic 'Catastrophe,' Looks For Iran Openings

 And he criticized the "lack of concerted effort" to eliminate areas around the Afghan-Pakistan border as safe havens for the Taliban and Al-Qaeda.

 "There is no doubt there in the FATA (Federally Administered Tribal Areas) region of Pakistan -- in the mountainous regions along the border with Afghanistan -- that there are safe havens where terrorists are operating," Obama said.
 "And one of the goals of Ambassador [Richard] Holbrooke, as he is traveling throughout the region, is to deliver a message to Pakistan that they are endangered as much as we are by the continuation of those operations and that we've got to work in a regional fashion to root out those safe havens."

 While Iraq's recent elections went relatively smoothly and the political system is beginning to function, Obama said "you do not see that yet in Afghanistan."
 Despite upcoming elections of its own, he said the government of President Hamid Karzai "seems very detached."

 The Obama administration is in the process of evaluating U.S. strategy in Afghanistan and has already begun plans to as much as double the current U.S. force there now.
-Obama said General David Petraeus, head of U.S. Central Command, is conducting his own military review in addition to working with the special U.S. envoy to Afghanistan and Pakistan, Richard Holbrooke
+Obama said General David Petraeus, head of U.S. Central Command, is conducting his own military review in addition to working with the special U.S. envoy to Afghanistan and Pakistan, Richard Holbrooke, on a regional approach.

 Obama only touched on U.S-Russia relations once during his press conference.
 In response to a question he avoided about which Middle Eastern countries might have nuclear weapons, Obama said he had spoken to Russian President Dmitry Medvedev about the need to work together to reduce proliferation.